ThinhVu/hmmjs/README.md

 # hmmjs
-client side mongoose like database query interface

 Tired of REST api definition?
-Wanna go fast?
-Hmm come to help.
+Wanna go fast? `Hmm` come to help.

+With `Hmm`, you can query your data in db from front-end side.
+No more API call required.

+Mongodb driver, mongoose supported (Read executor.*.test.js for example)

-Get rid of a ton of bored API endpoints:
+Get rid of a ton of bored API end-points:

 ![](assets/images/ordinal.png)

-Just define one and only one endpoint.
-Then query directly from front-end side.
+Just define one and only one end-point for transfering hmm payload between client side and server side.

+Then query directly from front-end side as image below.

 ![](assets/images/hmm.png)

-### Testing
+### Playaround

 `npm i && npm run dev`